acudworth3/dotfiles/public_notes/workflow_setup_public/IDE_Rebuild_Plan/cli_practices.md

 - [ ] Task -> 🗒️ switch wsl to `zsh` eventually

 ## Terminal Emulator

 > Need something I can use across MAC + WSL
+> Ideally it supports kitty graphics protocal as well

 ### Wezterm